 How can I participate?

-To gain access to the Your Guide to Breastfeeding eBook and receive the Zoom link to the breastfeeding Q&A session, contact Daisy Freitas, Administrative Assistant in the Brandon NICU, at 734-232-7898 or firstname.lastname@example.org.
-There is no charge for the eBook or the Q&A session but you will have to provide your email address and identify which session you would like to attend.
+To gain access to the Zoom link and Your Guide to Breastfeeding eBook, contact the Administrative Assistant in the Brandon NICU at 734-232-7898 or mailto:[email protected].
+There is no charge for the class or eBook.

 - Monthly Infertility Support Group